 1. Offer a paid sick leave policy.

-Paid sick leave could alleviate the drive for employees to come in sick.
-Many employees don’t want sick time to cut into their paid time off (after all, who wants to burn a day for a bad cold in February that could be spent soaking up the sun in July?)
+Paid sick leave could alleviate the main reason employees come to work ill.
+Many employees don’t want sick time to cut into their paid time off.
+(After all, who wants to burn a day for a bad cold in February that could be spent soaking up the sun in July?)

-2. Allow employees to work remotely.
+3. Allow employees to work remotely.

 “With the rise of video conference software and online workspace organizational tools, employees are better equipped than ever before to do their jobs from the comfort of their own homes,” Jacqueline said.
 “Whether their illnesses are chronic or acute, if companies implement the use of these tools, not only will they minimize the cost of absenteeism due to illness, but also due to inclement weather, traffic and parental leave.”

-3. Encourage taking time off for illness in your workplace culture.
+4. Encourage taking time off for illness in your workplace culture.

-“It’s incredibly important that the ‘sick policy' come from the top,” Troiano said.
+“It’s incredibly important that the ‘sick policy’ comes from the top,” Troiano said.
 “It should be an employer-sponsored policy, because if it’s an initiative carried out by the team … and not management, it sends the message that the expectation is to work when sick … [and] your health isn’t an excuse to stop being productive.”